Medical masks or fabric masks?

 Not breathable enough (many of them)

-There is a need to develop a plant-based fabric from plants that has the same properties as the spun-bond polypropylene.
+There is a need to develop a plant-based fabric that has the same properties as the spun-bond polypropylene.
 Some have made masks from abaca leaves.
 A company in France is producing a compostable canvas mask made from hemp.
 This could lead to the inspiration of a new mask type, that is medicinal.
 For example, masks made with natural medicinal plants and potentially infused with essential oils in the fabric like a medical treatment would be a great healthy mask.

 We can't believe that just because a product is being sold, it is good for us.
 There are many fashion companies labeling their products a hazard and have cancer warning labels on their product tags.